martinsteel/martinsteel.github.io/_posts/2016-05-15-erwin-to-damascus.md

 ---
 layout: post
-title: "Day 45 to 58: Erwin to Damascus
+title: "Day 45 to 58: Erwin to Damascus"
 ---

 ## Day 45: Campsite by Beauty Spot